 1. University of Barcelona

 The University of Barcelona has a rich history that goes back more than five centuries.
-Established in 1450, it has been a witness to the evolution of Spain and housed some of its greatest minds.
-It has also offered many courses, including its nursing programs that were previously offered through the Faculty of Medicine and Health Sciences but are now handled by the recently-opened Faculty of Nursing.
-Its students benefit from training at the university’s five hospitals and other affiliated health centers.
+Established in 1450, it has witnessed the evolution of Spain and has been home to many important scholars.
+Its nursing programs are now handled by the Faculty of Nursing, which was created in 2023 after nursing had previously been part of the Faculty of Medicine and Health Sciences.
+Students benefit from clinical training at the university’s five university hospitals, as well as additional associated hospitals, social-health centers, and primary care centers.

 2. University of Navarra